polina-tsvilodub/MLinPractice/README.md

 - `-c` or `--char_length`: Count the number of characters in the "tweet" column of the data frame. (see code/feature_extraction/character_length.py)
 - `-emb` or `--embedding`: Compute a 25-dimensional GloVe embedding for each tweet in the "tweet_tokenized" column of the data frame. (see code/feature_extraction/embeddings.py)
 - `-b` or `--binary`: Extract binary features, e.g. is media present or are there links in the tweet
-- `-h` or `--hashtags`: computes the number of hashtags in a tweet from the "hashtags" column in the data frame. (see code/feature_extraction/numerical_features.py)
+- `-ht` or `--hashtags`: computes the number of hashtags in a tweet from the "hashtags" column in the data frame. (see code/feature_extraction/numerical_features.py)
 - `-m` or `--mentoins`: computes the number of @ mentions in a tweet from the "mentions" column in the data frame. (see code/feature_extraction/numerical_features.py)
 -  `-dt` or `--datetime`: extract date and time of tweet publication as integers